 The Hampton Roads REALTORS® Association, in its many forms, has supported this area for well over a century by providing its members with information on education, community service, and governmental affairs.
 It has established an impressive track record of service to both the community and the real estate industry.
 As it has in the past, the Hampton Roads REALTORS®Association will continue to evolve as the needs of the membership change and grow.

 The Hampton Roads REALTORS® Association is committed not only to protecting and preserving private property rights, but is also passionate about improving life across the region, through volunteer efforts as well as charitable donations.

-REALTORS® Have a Heart is an effort of HRRA’s Resale Council, which plans special programs for REALTORS® who specialize in residential resale real estate.
-HRRA’s REALTORS®Have a Heart has assisted at charities and nonprofits across Hampton Roads to give back to the community that the association serves.
+REALTORS® Have a Heart is an effort of HRRA’s Community Involvement Advisory Group, which plans and organizes association volunteer events at charities and nonprofits across The 757 to give back to the community that the association serves.